Israelis celebrate, Palestinians rail against US settlement move - Journal du Cameroun

 – ‘Dangerous consequences’ –

-The statement puts the United States at odds with virtually the whole of the rest of the international community and breaks with UN Security Council resolutions declaring the settlements to be illegal as they are built on occupied land.
+The Arab League criticised Pompeo’s announcement, calling it an “extremely adverse development.”

-The Arab League criticised the announcement Tuesday, calling it an “extremely adverse development.”
+The only two Arab states to have signed peace treaties with Israel — Egypt and Jordan — also sharply criticised the US policy shift, with Jordanian Foreign Minister Ayman Safadi warning of its “dangerous consequences”.

-The only two Arab states to have signed peace treaties with Israel — Egypt and Jordan — both sharply criticised the US change of policy, with Jordanian Foreign Minister Ayman Safadi warning of its “dangerous consequences”.
+The European Union reiterated that it considers all settlement activity “illegal under international law.”

 The direct impact on the ground may be limited but analysts say it will further embolden the settlement movement and may fend off potential legal moves against Israel.